kinggongzilla/chess-bot-3000/README.md

 # chess-bot-3000

 A language model trained from scratch on chess games to learn chess-specific patterns and strategies.
-This project uses the Nanotron framework to train a 100M parameter SmolLM3-based model on Lichess game data.
+This project uses the Nanotron framework to train a SmolLM3-based model on Lichess game data.

+Try the model with huggingface: https://huggingface.co/daavidhauser/chess-bot-3000-100m

 ## Overview